mbr/ragstoriches/README.rst

 data, we pass it to the new callable.

-When you call ``data``, the first argument is the name of a subreceiver and everything passed into it gets passed on to every receiver loaded.
-We don't load any receivers, so running the scraper will do nothing but fill up the data-queue.
+When you call ``data``, the first argument is the name of a subreceiver and everything passed into it gets passed on to every receiver loaded in a dictionary called ``result``.
+We didn't load any receivers, so running the scraper will do nothing but fill up the data-queue.

-To illustrate, put the following into a file called ``printer.py``:
+To rectify this situation, put the following into a file called ``printer.py``:

 .. code-block:: python